Thread#

 Join#

-Block until thread completes:
+Block until the thread completes:

 Thread thread([]() {